- Take a variety of courses at the University of Worcester taught by UoW professors

 Download this Study Abroad Budget Planning Form to estimate costs.
 Create duplicates to compare this program with others.

-Live in modern student housing in the University of Worcester Halls of Residence.
+Live in modern student housing at the University of Worcester Halls of Residence.
 Choose from accommodation on the St. John’s campus or City Campus.
 UoW has over 1,000 rooms, 358 of which were new in 2009.
 They offer halls of residence to suit every budget and need, from the 'Traditional Hall' to the 'En-suite Extra' which includes your own bathroom.
 All tenancies run for a standard term of 39 weeks.
 Free gym membership is included.

-Off campus accommodation is also available and UoW provides some support for students who select this option.
+Off-campus accommodation is also available and UoW provides some support for students who select this option.

 Students who study in Worcester select their accommodation preference from the Halls of Residence and you will apply after you receive your acceptance from UoW.
 More information on semester accommodation will be coming soon.

 A passport valid for 6 months beyond the end of the program is required.
-Additionally, a U.K. visa may be required for participation on the program.
+Additionally, a U.K. visa may be required for participation in the program.
 This will be determined by the length of time spent as a student in the U.K. Assistance with the visa application will be given by UMD Study Abroad staff.

 This Google Doc was created to assist UMD students in the U.K. Tier 4 Student Visa application process.
 The UMD Study Abroad office attempts to keep this document as up to date as possible, however, you should always check the U.K. Consulate website for the most up to date information.
 Students will receive more detailed information and advice once they are confirmed in this program.